How to Set Short-Term and Long-Term Financial Goals

 • Go to the website and fill out the online inquiry form.

-• A loan representative will contact you to explain the process too you, and answer any questions.
+• A loan representative will contact you to explain the process to you and answer any questions.

 • Go to your preferred branch to submit the documents (a government-issued ID and the car title) and show your vehicle for inspection.